SwissDataScienceCenter/renku/docs/reference/services/services-architecture.rst

 UI-Server
 ~~~~~~~~~

-- Backend-for-frontend Server for the UI
+- Backend-for-Frontend Server for the UI
 - Using Nodejs, Typescript and ExpressJs

 Gateway